johannessen/perlbolt/lib/Neo4j/Bolt.md

 implementing the Neo4j [Bolt](https://boltprotocol.org/) network
 protocol.
 It uses Ingy's [Inline::C](https://metacpan.org/pod/Inline::C) to do all the hard XS work.

+The Alien module [Neo4j::Client](https://metacpan.org/pod/Neo4j::Client) provides the library.
+A Perl warning in the `Neo4j::Bolt` category is emitted at load time if an outdated library version is detected.

 ## Return Types

 [Neo4j::Bolt::ResultStream](/lib/Neo4j/Bolt/ResultStream.md) returns rows resulting from queries made